-What is meningococcal disease?
+What is meningococcal meningitis?

-Meningococcal disease is a medical emergency and can cause death in as little as twenty-four hours in an otherwise healthy person.
-Although meningococcal disease is most common in infants less than one year of age and people 16 - 23 years of age, it's important to know that meningococcal disease knows no boundaries and can affect anyone at any age (2).
+Although meningococcal meningitis is most common in infants less than one year of age and people 16 - 23 years of age, it's important to know that meningococcal meningitis knows no boundaries and can affect anyone at any age.

-How is Meningococcal Disease Spread?
+How is Meningococcal Meningitis Spread?

 People who are close contacts, such as living in the same household, roommates, or anyone with direct contact with a patient's oral secretions (such as a boyfriend or girlfriend), would be considered at increased risk of getting the infection.
-Close contact includes activities such as kissing, sneezing, or coughing on someone, sharing water bottles, lipsticks, e-cigarettes, mouthpieces on musical instruments, sharing eating/drinking utensils, or sharing cigarettes with someone who is sick (3).
+Close contact includes activities such as kissing, sneezing, or coughing on someone, sharing water bottles, lipsticks, e-cigarettes, mouthpieces on musical instruments, sharing eating/drinking utensils, or sharing cigarettes with someone who is sick.

 Fortunately, the bacteria are much harder to spread than the virus that causes the flu (influenza) and cannot live outside of the body for very long.
-The bacteria are not spread by casual contact such as simply breathing the same air in the same room as someone who is sick, or where someone carrying the bacteria has been, or by handling items that they have touched.
+The bacteria are not spread by casual contact, such as simply breathing the same air in the same room as someone who is sick, or where someone carrying the bacteria has been, or by handling items that they have touched.

 What are the symptoms?